BrewsPlays/AquaTerra/README.md

 AquaTerra is simple to understand but offers many possibilities.
 You can build and modify your environment, collect resources, fight enemies, and much more.

-You can play the game online at https://replit.com/@BREWSBEWS/AquaTerra.

 ## Contributing